 I’m going to install the top end on the the left first.
 I set the engine to TDC and I want to be sure the left side will have the valves closed.
 Each revolution of the engine closes the valves on one side, so being at TDC does not guarantee the valves are closed on the left side.
 I don’t want pressure on the push rods and rocker assembly when I install the cylinder head and torque it.
 I verify that the cam lobes are oriented so the ramp of the lobe is NOT under the left side cam followers which means the valves are closed.

 Install Piston Rings

 There are three pistons rings, 1st, or top, 2nd, or middle, and 3rd, or oil control.
 Each ring is marked at the factory on one side with “Top” indicating that side of the ring should face the top of the piston.
-Tom added “Top” with a Sharpie to the 1st ring, “2” to the top of the second ring since is looks similar to the 1st ring but really isn’t, and “Top” to the third so it is easy to see which side is the top side.
+These markings are not easy to see, so I added dots to the top of the rings: one dot on the top, two on the 2nd and three on the oil ring.

 The top ring has a square profile, the second ring has a notch on the bottom side and the oil control ring has two pieces; an inner spring and the outer ring that fits over it in the groove of the piston.

 Before I install the rings, I coat each ring with a drop of oil.
 I don’t want them dripping wet, just lightly coated on all sides.